(This post contains affiliate links. You can read my full disclosure here.)

 Vitamin E oil treats eczema by supporting new skin cell growth and speeding up cell regeneration.
 It can also work to hydrate and moisturize dry skin.
 It also prevents and repairs free radical damage.
 When applied topically to the skin, it helps to lighten scars and smooth the rough skin by lubricating cell membranes and encouraging cell regeneration.

-DIY Anti-Itch Whipped Body Butter For Eczema Prone Skin
+Procedure For Making Whipped Body Butter For Eczema Prone Skin

-4. Store it in an airtight glass jar at room temperature.
+- Store it in an airtight glass jar at room temperature.
 You can keep this whipped body butter for about 1-2 months or more if it is kept in the refrigerator.
-Do not let the water to get inside as well as keep it away from direct sunlight.
+Do not let the water get inside as well as keep it away from direct sunlight.
 Water can introduce bacteria that can spoil the body butter.

 2. While shea butter is quite safe and can be beneficial for the skin, you should avoid shea butter or shea butter products if you have tree nut allergies.